mentalisttraceur/bnudiff/README.md

   but cannot produce normal traditional diffs is BusyBox's, this isn't a major concern for me.
-* No intelligent option parsing, so if you invoke it with "-u" or "-U" you won't get unified output.
+* No intelligent option parsing, so if you invoke it with `-u` or `-U` you won't get unified output.
 * No conversion to context diff - just to traditional.
   It's a slightly more complex problem that I'm not sure is worth working on.
   But feel free to let me know if you need this.